-What you must pay when you get these Services that are covered for you services In-Network Skilled nursing facility (SNF) care (continu , Drugs administered to you as part of you care (This includes substances that are present in the body, such as blood clot e naturally when: Blood - including storage and administ Coverage of whole blood and packed in begins only with the fourth pint of blood need - you must either pay the costs for pints of blood you get in a calendar year blood donated by you or someone else components of blood are covered begin first pint used. a SNF for 60 days in a row, or you remain in a SNF and haven't received care for 60 days in a row.
-All other nning with the If you go into a SNF after Medical and surgical supplies ordinarily SNFs y provided by period by period begins.
-Laboratory tests ordinarily provided by SNFs X-rays and other radiology services or provided by SNFs dinarily Use of appliances such as wheelchairs provided by SNFs s ordinarily Physician/Practitioner services Generally, you will get your SNF care from in- facilities.
-However, under certain conditions li you may be able to pay in-network cost sharin that isn't an in-network provider, if the facility plan's amounts for payment. sted below, ng for a facility A nursing home or continuing care retin community where you were living right went to the hospital (as long as it provinursing facility care) before you A SNF where your spouse is living at the leave the hospital ne time you
+Services that are covered for you

+Skilled nursing facility (SNF) care (continued)

+- Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.) - Blood including storage and administration.
+Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
+All other components of blood are covered beginning with the first pint used. - Medical and surgical supplies ordinarily provided by SNFs - Laboratory tests ordinarily provided by SNFs - X-rays and other radiology services ordinarily provided by SNFs - Use of appliances such as wheelchairs ordinarily provided by SNFs - Physician/Practitioner services

+Generally, you will get your SNF care from in-network facilities.
+However, under certain conditions listed below, you may be able to pay in-network cost sharing for a facility that isn't an in-network provider, if the facility accepts our plan's amounts for payment.

+- A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) - A SNF where your spouse is living at the time you leave the hospital

+What you must pay when you get these services In-Network

+A benefit period begins on the day of admission.
+A benefit period ends when:

+You have not been in a SNF for 60 days in a row, or you remain in a SNF and haven't received care for 60 days in a row.

+If you go into a SNF after one benefit period has ended, a new benefit period begins.

+provider.